Motorola W233 Renew

-The W233 Renew is a mobile phone designed and released in 2009 by Motorola.
+The Motorola W233 Renew is a cell phone designed and released in 2009 by Motorola.
 The phone was made available through distribution by T-Mobile USA and Fido Solutions.
+It also marketed in Mexico by Telcel and Venezuela by Movilnet.

-Motorola claims it is the world’s first mobile phone made using post-consumer recycled plastic; in this instance, recycled water bottles.
-The W233 Renew is also claimed as the world’s first carbon neutral phone.
+Motorola claims it is the world's first mobile phone made using post-consumer recycled plastic; in this instance, recycled water bottles.
+The W233 Renew is also claimed as the world's first carbon neutral phone.
 Announced at CES on January 6, 2009, its plastic housing is also 100 percent recyclable.

 Affiliates

 Through an alliance with Carbonfund.org, Motorola claims to have offset the carbon dioxide required to manufacture, distribute and operate the W233 Renew via investments in renewable energy sources and reforestation.
-After assessing its product lifecycle, the W233 earned Carbonfund.org’s CarbonFree Product Certification.
+After assessing its product lifecycle, the W233 earned Carbonfund.org's CarbonFree Product Certification.

 Recycling

 The focus on use of natural resources extended to the packaging, which was reduced by 22 percent during design.
 All materials inside the box were printed using vegetable-based inks on 100 percent post-consumer recycled paper.
 A postage-paid recycling envelope was also included, so consumers could mail in their old phone for recycling at no extra cost.